Dell Laptop Charging Port & DC Jack Repair UK 2026: Costs & Board-Level Options

 Is it worth fixing a charging port on an older Dell Inspiron?

-Usually yes.
-A £29.95 barrel-jack repair returns a working machine, and even a torn-pad resolder is far cheaper than a replacement laptop.
-The exception is a board with multiple power-rail failures approaching the machine's value, which we diagnose free before you commit.
+Usually, yes.
+At £29.95 a barrel-jack repair puts a sound machine back to work, and even a torn-pad resolder undercuts a replacement laptop comfortably.
+The one exception is a board carrying several power-rail failures that together approach what the machine is worth — which we set out for you, free, before you decide.